 Let’s Wrap This Up

-Whatever happens, remember this: You have no right to be bullied.
+Whatever happens, remember this: No one has a right to bully you.
 You don’t deserve it.
 You ARE valuable…and it’s NOT your fault.
 Like I said earlier, when you’re being harassed, it’s natural to feel bad about yourself.
 But don’t let some creep get your self-esteem down.
 What matters most is your opinion of yourself.
 Remind yourself of all the positive qualities you have.

 Unfortunately, bullying is something most of us have to deal with sooner or later.
 It’s common.
-So please remember the advice you learned in this article and see me if you’re having a problem with a bully!
+So please remember the advice you learned in this article and reach out if you’re having a problem with a bully!

 - Center for Safe and Responsible Internet Use